pandas-dev/pandas/doc/source/development/extending.rst

         pass

-  numpy will ignore it.
+\... numpy will ignore it.
 The following will work however:
 .. code-block:: python

     def round(self, decimals=0, **kwds):
         pass

-An alternative approach to implementing individual functions, is to override `__getattr__` in your ExtensionArray, and to intercept requests for method names which you wish to support (such as `round`).
+An second possible approach to implementing individual operations, is to override `__getattr__` in your ExtensionArray, and to intercept requests for method names which you wish to support (such as `round`).
 For most functions, you can return a dynamically generated function, which simply calls